Skip to main content

 Criminal Records

 Criminal records in Jefferson County cover felony, misdemeanor, traffic violations, and sex offender registry information.
-The Jefferson County Sheriff's Office and the Oregon State Police maintain these records.
 Residents can conduct background checks through the Oregon State Police, which provides criminal history reports.
-The Oregon Bureau of Investigation offers additional resources for accessing statewide criminal records, for openness and public safety.
+The Oregon State Police offers additional resources for accessing statewide criminal records, for openness and public safety.

 Vital Records